CyGei/Blogdown/content/project/TUTO_MCMC/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/acf_plot-2.png" width="672" style="display: block; margin: auto;" />

-An autocorrelation plot (ACF plot) of a parameter chain in a Markov chain Monte Carlo (MCMC) simulation in Bayesian statistics can be used to assess the convergence of the MCMC algorithm.
+An autocorrelation plot (ACF plot) of a parameter chain can be used to assess the convergence of the MCMC.
 The ACF plot can be used to examine the autocorrelations between successive values in the parameter chain.

 If the MCMC algorithm has converged, the parameter chain should be stationary, meaning that the statistical properties of the chain do not change over time.
 In this case, the ACF plot of the parameter chain should show little or no correlation between values at different lags.
-This indicates that the values in the chain are not dependent on each other, and are therefore representative of the stationary posterior distribution.
+This indicates that the values in the chain are independent from one another, and are therefore representative of the stationary posterior distribution.

 On the other hand, if the MCMC algorithm has not converged, the parameter chain may exhibit strong autocorrelations at certain lags.
 This indicates that the values in the chain are dependent on each other, and are therefore not representative of the stationary posterior distribution.
-In this case, the ACF plot can be used to identify the lags at which the autocorrelations are significant, which can provide insight into the convergence behavior of the MCMC algorithm and inform the choice of convergence diagnostics and tuning parameters.
+In this case, the ACF plot can be used to identify the lags at which the autocorrelations are significant, which can provide insight into the convergence behaviour of the MCMC algorithm and inform the choice of convergence diagnostics and tuning parameters.

 ### Posterior Distribution

+We can visualise the posterior distribution of the parameters `mu` & `sd` by computing the density distribution of the sample generated by the MCMC.

 ``` r
 # Calculate the density of the mu_chain and sd_chain values